budavariam/budavariam.github.io/content/about.md

 In my free time, I like to extend my knowledge about technologies or tools that seems interesting.

 Recently I've worked with golang, reactjs, python, bash, postgresql and kubernetes.

-In the bottom bar are links to my public profiles, feel free to contact me.